Kai-Liu001/2DQuant/README.md

 ## <a name="results"></a> Results

 We achieved state-of-the-art performance.
 Detailed results can be found in the paper.
+If you'd like to compare with us or see our results detailedly, all visual results can be downloaded from [Google drive](https://drive.google.com/file/d/1nj47OJ4CjqysztzhQzooXr64I5fvPIXB/view?usp=drive_link) and [Baidu drive](https://pan.baidu.com/s/11d5n3lMC2rEVIWbXpkvGaQ?pwd=2dqt).

 <details>
 <summary>Click to expand</summary>